 Tonsil Surgery in Princeton and Monroe, NJ

 If you have experienced reoccurring tonsil inflammation or sore throat, tonsil surgery can prevent these problems in the future.
-Board-certified New Jersey otolaryngologist Dr. Scott Kay performs tonsil surgery for patients in the Central New Jersey area, including those throughout Princeton and Plainsboro, at Princeton Otolaryngology Associates.
+Board-certified New Jersey otolaryngologist Dr. Scott Kay performs tonsil surgery for patients in the Central New Jersey area, including those throughout Princeton, Monroe and Plainsboro, at Princeton Otolaryngology Associates.

 What is Tonsil Surgery?